grammyjs/website/site/docs/plugins/stream.md

 Unfortunately, there is no good solution.
 However, here are some ideas:

-- Tell you LLM to output text without formatting
+- Tell your LLM to output text without formatting
 - Hope that your LLM does not make mistakes in generating Markdown, and simply retry with plain text if it fails
 - Use HTML formatting and hope that this improves things a bit
 - Write a custom [transformer](../advanced/transformers) function which retries failing requests automatically